-Nasdag notes that the Commission previously stated that while Securities Act Rule 430A permits companies to omit specified price-related information from the prospectus included in the registration statement at the time of effectiveness, and later file the omitted information with the Commission as specified in the rule, it neither prohibits a company from conducting a registered offering at prices beyond those that would permit a company to provide pricing information through a Securities Act Rule 424(b) prospectus supplement nor absolves any company relying on the rule from any liability for potentially misleading disclosure under the federal securities laws.
-21 Accordingly, the burden of complying with the disclosures required under federal securities laws, including providing any disclosure necessary to avoid any material misstatements or omissions, remains with the issuer.
-In that regard, Nasdaq believes that the Post-Pricing Period, applicable in circumstances where the actual price calculated by the Cross is outside of the price range established by the issuer in its effective registration statement, as described below, provides the company an opportunity, prior to the completion of the offering, to provide any necessary additional disclosures that are dependent on the price of the offering, if any; and/or determine and confirm to Nasdaq that no additional
+Nasdaq notes that the Commission previously stated that while Securities Act Rule 430A permits companies to omit specified price-related information from the prospectus included in the registration statement at the time of effectiveness, and later file the omitted information with the Commission as specified in the rule, it neither prohibits a company from conducting a registered offering at prices beyond those that would permit a company to provide pricing information through a Securities Act Rule 424(b) prospectus supplement nor absolves any company relying on the rule from any liability

-See footnote 9 above.
-For brevity, proposed rules define the "Price Range" as the price range established by the issuer in its preliminary prospectus included in the effective registration statement, including the maximum and the minimum prices of such range; and "DLCR Price Range" as the price range that includes any price that is below the Price Range and at or above the price that is 20% below the lowest price of the Price Range, or is above the highest price of the Price Range.
+20 Nasdaq believes that applying additional protections related to the disclosure requirements in the registration statement and the certifications to Nasdaq, as described above, to all instances where the Cross is executed outside the disclosed price range addresses an issue the Commission raised in the Disapproval Order.
+See footnote 8 above.
+For brevity, the proposed rules define the "Price Range" as the price range established by the issuer in its preliminary prospectus included in the effective registration statement, including the maximum and the minimum prices of such range; and "DLCR Price Range" as the price range that includes any price that is below the Price Range and at or above the price that is 20% below the lowest price of the Price Range, or is above the highest price of the Price Range and at or below the 80% Upside Limit.
 If the company's certification includes an upside limit, the DLCR Price Range is as defined in the preceding sentence, but subject to the upper limit provided by the company in its certification.
+In the example in footnote 19, above, assuming the company did not include an upside limit in its certification to Nasdaq, the Price Range would be \$8.00 to \$10.00 and the DLCR Price Range would be \$6.00 to \$18.00.